-When SPO Kech began its efforts for the capacity building of union councils in 2003, it selected the union councils of Malikabad and Balicha.
-The two union councils were selected, because the councilors were willing to receive training from SPO due to its long presence in the area.
-A training package was developed for the councilors in which the male and female community based organizations (CBOs) were also involved.
-Through the training, the councilors were informed about development concepts, leadership development and project planning and management.
-After passing through the training, coordination between the union councilors, and CBOs increased as they began working together on development projects for these union councils.
+When SPO Kech began its efforts for the capacity building of union councils in 2003, it selected the union councils of Malikabad and Balicha, both of which were willing to receive training from SPO due to its longstanding presence in District Turbat.
+A training package was developed for the councillors as well as local WOs and CBOs.
+Through the training, the councillors learnt about development concepts, leadership development, and project planning and management.
+Directly after the training, coordination between the union councillors and CBOs increased andthey began working together on development projects.

-Recently Education Sector Reforms Assistance (ESRA) in its programme for education reforms in District Turbat, desired to develop one Model Union Council out of 38 in the district.
-The program aims at promoting quality education and increasing literacy rate.
-A steering committee comprising of 15 members was set up under ESRA, which was to evaluate the existing union councils and select one that could coordinate with the community members and was also well connected with the community based organizations.
-When SPO Kech came to know of ESRA's programme, it introduced the union council Balicha, which had undergone the capacity building cycle, to the steering committee.
-After a thorough evaluation, the UC Balicha was selected as the Model Union Council by ESRA due to the fact that through the training imparted by SPO, the councilors had acquired all necessary skills required to implement the programme successfully with a clear vision of community development.
-It was also well connected with the line departments as well as the community based organizations.
-Thus SPO's endeavour for capacity building of local institutions for good governance became fruitful by making the union councils trained enough to be recognized as valued partners in development.
+Recently, Education Sector Reforms Assistance (ESRA) launched a programme of education reforms in District Turbat, aimed at promoting quality education and increasing the literacy rate.
+A steering committee comprising of 15 members was set up under ESRA to evaluate the district's 38 union councils and select one Model Union Council that could coordinate with community members and was also well connected with CBOs and government line departments.
+When SPO Kech came to know of ESRA's programme, it introduced UC Balicha, which had undergone the SPO capacity building cycle, to the steering committee.
+After a thorough evaluation, UC Balicha was selected as the Model Union Council: through SPO's training, the councillors had acquired the skills required to implement the programme successfully with a clear vision for community development.
+The union council was also well connected with line departments as well as CBOs.